-Ilhan Omar admits she flubbed facts to illustrate America's racism, injustice in story to high school students
+Ilhan Omar admits she may have flubbed facts in dramatic story she told high school students

-Rep. Ilhan Omar admitted that the she may have embellished part of the story she told to high school students to showcase “racism, cruelty and injustice” of American society..
+Rep. Ilhan Omar admitted that she may have embellished part of the story she told to high school students in an apparent attempt to showcase racial and economic disparities in the country.

 The Minnesota Democrat recently told hundreds of Richfield High School student that about five years ago, when she was working as a Minneapolis city councilman, she witnessed an example of injustice that shook her to the core.